 Channelling wind chakra through the kunai, a translucent blue energy coated the narrow leaf-shaped blade.
 There was always a risk that it could shatter when doing so, considering the instability of the mass-manufactured weapon to properly channel elemental chakra; after all, it wasn't like one of Asuma-sensei's trench knives.
 But with luck, it could last for indefinite period.

 With a deft flick, the kunai sailed at his target.
 His aim went slightly askew as it perforated the tornado, embedding itself at a slanted angle into the incredibly resistant defence Hoteye's cocoon provided.
 He wasn't even sure if the man knew what was going on outside his bubble of protection.
-Hell, the man had a Doujutsu, maybe he could see this.
+Hell, the man had a bloodline limit, maybe he could see this.

-Naruto then held up the 'snake' hand seal.
+Naruto then held up the snake hand seal.

 The attack dissipated not soon after.